 People’s Choice Award: Chosen by consumers, fish and chips lovers across Australia will be able to nominate and vote for their favourite at www.fishandchipsawards.com.au

 Judged Fish and Chips Award: Each state and territory will select a small number of entries from the top of the People’s Choice Awards category for judging by a mystery panel.
 Judges will use a consistent process across all jurisdictions, tally the results and select a winner.
 Each jurisdiction will select their own judging panel for the assessments.
-The FRDC will appoint two national judges to undertake final judging two week prior to the Awards announcement on 28 September 2017.
+The FRDC will appoint two national judges to undertake final judging two week prior to the Awards announcement in October 2018

 Voting Criteria - National Australian Fish & Chips Award